🚨 Applications for our Winter School with Microsoft are now open! Learn more and apply.

 This course is accredited by the Western Association of Schools and Colleges (WASC) and approved by the University of California A-G as a college preparatory course.
 Students from more than 150 high schools in the U.S. received credit last year for completing the course and you can too with your school's approval.
 To see if you can receive credit, please email us, and we will send more information.

-Diversifying STEM is at the heart of what we do.
-Full and partial scholarships are available for students with financial need and those from traditionally underrepresented backgrounds in STEM.
+Thanks to IBM Quantum, full and partial scholarships are available for all students with financial need and those from traditionally underrepresented backgrounds in STEM.
 High school students and early undergraduates will be prioritized.